area homepage click for

 click for English Heritage A chapel is known to have existed in Heyshott before 1144.

-The church of Heyshott was presumably founded as a chapel to that of St. James at Stedham; it was so styled in 1291 and it continued attached to Stedham until 1882, when it was constituted an independent rectory in the gift of the bishop of Chichester.
+The church at Heyshott was presumably founded as a chapel to that of St. James at Stedham, it was so styled in 1291 and it continued attached to Stedham until 1882, when it was constituted an independent rectory in the gift of the bishop of Chichester.

 Over the south door is the Royal Arms as borne 1714–1800.